Welcome

 Residency Program Team

-DR. ALEXANDRA ZABALLA, RESIDENCY SITE DIRECTOR
+DR. ALEXANDRA ZABALLA, RESIDENCY CO-SITE DIRECTOR

 Alexandra Zaballa (she/her) received her undergraduate degree in Biology with a minor in Diversity Studies at the University of Washington.
 She earned her medical degree from the University Of Washington School Of Medicine, completing both the Underserved Pathway and Hispanic Health Pathway.